 Why You Need an Underlayment

 When it comes to underlayment requirements, bamboo isn't much different from hardwood flooring.
 Because it's a natural material like wood, bamboo responds to subfloor moisture by swelling, and that can make the edges curl, so the number one job of an underlayment is moisture protection.
-The most basic bamboo flooring underlayment is a simple vapor barrier than can be as unsophisticated as a sheet of plastic or tar paper.
+The most basic bamboo flooring underlayment is a simple vapor barrier than can be as unsophisticated as a sheet of plastic.

 Another characteristic bamboo shares with hardwood is that it provides very little in the way of a heat barrier, so most underlayments are made from thermally insulating materials and are generally 3 to 6 millimeters thick.
 Because bamboo is just as hard or harder than hardwood, the flooring planks broadcast the sound of footsteps through the subfloor, so the third job an underlayment performs is to absorb the noise.
 This also requires a thick material, and as an added benefit, a thick underlayment acts as a cushioning layer and makes the floor more comfortable on which to walk.